Who and Why?

 WHAT & WHEN?

 Fallout.
-I learnt English from the original game, and I was not the only one – as many fans of Brian Fargo & Chris Avellone’s games can attest.
+I learnt English from the original game, and I was not the only one – as many non-English fans of the original Fallouts can attest.
 I remember it was like yesterday.
 It was a sunny day on Cyprus (as was per custom in that particular region of the world), and, in a Woolworths I saw a box in the bargain bin with a little isometric man on it exploding into a bloody mess and lots of text in a language I did not fully understand.

 I was hooked ever since.